Why It Works

 The peanut oil is now fully flavored with shallots and garlic, making it the perfect base for the chili crisp.
 I return the oil to the pot one more time and heat it up before pouring it over the dried chiles, spices, and peanuts.
 This quickly fries everything, blooming the spices and getting the flavors mingling.
 Once this málà base is cool, I stir in the fried shallots and garlic chips, and it’s ready.

 Sure, technically chili crisp is a condiment, but I prefer to think of it as a lifestyle.
 I can’t sit down to a meal without it, and making it at home has opened me up to terrifying new possibilities.
 No longer must it be confined to the tingling world of Sichuan; with just a few tweaks—some clever chile swaps and spice upgrades—chili crisp can go global.
-Pasilla and morita chiles paired with cinnamon, cloves, and achiote give it a Mexican twist, while Kashmiri red chiles combined with garam masala and diced mango pickle take it on a trip to India.
+Pasilla and morita chiles paired with cinnamon, cloves, and achiote take it in a direction that resembles Mexican salsa macha, the crunchy, nutty chile oil from Veracruz.
+Or, use Kashmiri red chiles combined with garam masala and diced mango pickle to take it on a trip to India.

 Luckily, regardless of where you take your chili crisp, you know you can confidently put it on anything.
 If you’re a purist, toss it into noodles or use it as a topper for rice and ramen.
 Or be reckless and scoff at tradition, stirring it into creamy risotto and stuffing it inside a fluffy tamale.